brc7/DiversitySampling/README.md

 If your reads are interleaved (i.e. the file alternately lists the forward and backward reads), then you can specify the "I" flag.
 RACE will decide whether to keep each pair of sequences based on the the first sequence.
 You only need to specify one input file and one output file.

 ## Contact
 For questions about installing or using this software, fill out an issue on GitHub and we'll do our best to help.
 For questions about the RACE algorithm, contact Benjamin Coleman at Rice University.
 If you use this software, please cite our paper.
+RACE is released under the MIT License.